The term “checks and balances” refers to the separation of powers that results from divided branches of government outlined in the U.S. Constitution.

 Though it’s sometimes said the United States has three “equal” branches of government, in reality the power of each has fluctuated throughout history.

-Here are some examples of the checks and balances included in the U.S. form of government:
+Here’s how checks and balances work in the U.S. government:

 - The president (Executive) is commander in chief of the military, but Congress (Legislative) approves military funds.